cesanta/mongoose/docs/Options.md

 Subnet masks may vary from 0 to 32, inclusive.
 The default setting is to allow all accesses.
 On each request the full list is traversed, and the last match wins.
-Examples:

-    -0.0.0.0/0,+192.168/16    deny all acccesses, only allow 192.168/16 subnet
+Example: `$ mongoose -access_control_list -0.0.0.0/0,+192.168/16` to deny all acccesses except from 192.168/16 subnet.
 To learn more about subnet masks, see the
 [Wikipedia page on Subnetwork](http://en.wikipedia.org/wiki/Subnetwork)

 Default: not set, all accesses are allowed.